Frakeyv/LondonFireBrigade_ResponseTime/README.md

 - [Download UK Postcodes with Latitude and Longitude](https://www.freemaptools.com/download-uk-postcode-lat-lng.htm)

 ### Step 1: Install the Requirements
-Install the necessary dependencies by running:
+Install the necessary dependencies by running: pip install -r requirements.txt

 ### Step 2: first run these notebooks in this order to merge the datasets and provide with a featured cleaned csv file called ML_data.csv
 - 01_importation_fusion.ipynb